Manage pre-installation jobsLast updated on 03/27/2023

 Add job hold reasons

 In addition to a job type for each kind of pre-installation job, add a job hold reason for each.
-To continue with the examples above, you would add On Hold After Equipment Drop Off and On Hold for Permit Posting as job hold reasons.
+To continue with the examples above, add On Hold After Equipment Drop Off and On Hold for Permit Posting as job hold reasons.

 There are three ways to monitor jobs on hold to ensure they are closed out at the end of the process: